 "Insurers are taking advantage of the many new and innovative features in cars and smartphones to create ultra-personalized, custom insurance products for consumers."

 The movement towards usage-based insurance has been picking up momentum for some years.
-It has been led by auto insurance startups such as Metromile and propelled forward by the COVID-19 pandemic which has seen cars spending long periods of time idle in garages and parking lots.
+It has been led by auto insurance startups such as Metromile and propelled forward by the COVID-19 pandemic which has seen cars spending long periods of idle time in garages and parking lots.
 This new reality has made it increasingly difficult for consumers to stomach paying for insurance if their car isn’t being used.
 To top it off, with many people furloughed, car expenses have become a lesser priority than Netflix subscriptions.
 Hit with the same situation as insurers, car makers followed suit offering pay as you go models.
 Toyota partnered with Nationwide's SmartMile, Ford Motor partnered with Allstate’s Milewise, and Porsche has partnered with Mile Auto to offer usage-based insurance.

 Traditional auto insurance companies have also been quick to adapt to usage-based plans.
 Japan’s Tokio Marine has partnered with Metromile and Zurich partnered with By Miles to offer this consumer-friendly model.